junxit/us-congress-bills-110/metadata.md

 - 2008-04-29 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 Without written report.
 - 2008-04-29 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 Without written report.
 - 2008-04-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 723.
+- 2008-04-30 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3644; text of measure as passed Senate: CR S3644)
+- 2008-04-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3644; text of measure as passed Senate: CR S3644)